tsgates/arch-wiki-markdown/wiki/Dvdbackup.md

     $ dvdbackup -i /dev/dvd -o ~ -t 1

-You will now see a number of VOB files on the hard drive (in ~/MOVIE_NAME/VIDEO_TS).
-These files can be played in MPlayer or VLC, but are insufficient to create a DVD copy!
+You will now see a number of VOB files on the hard drive (in ~/movie_name/VIDEO_TS).
+These files can be played in MPlayer or VLC, but are insufficient to create a DVD copy.
 This is where dvdauthor is useful.

 A title set must now be created (e.g. VTS_01_0.IFO and VTS_01_0.BUP).
 Be